Waboodoo/HTTP-Shortcuts/docs/faq.md

 If you install the app from F-Droid, then unfortunately you won't get an architecture-specific variant.
 As a result, the app you're installing will contain all the variants and therefore be 3 - 4 times larger than it needs to be.

-## What about voice recognition?

-There is currently no support for voice recognition in HTTP Shortcuts, with the exception of a very basic and experimental feature.
-Try "OK Google, search [Name of Shortcut] in HTTP Shortcuts".

 ## I would like to help translate the app.
 How can I contribute?

 First of all, thank you for even considering this.
 I appreciate the effort.
 You can join the translation project here: [HTTP Shortcuts on crowdin.com](https://crowdin.com/project/http-shortcuts)